franciscop/franciscop.github.io/blog/promises-and-streams-in-javascript/readme.md

 layout: post.hbs
 title: Promises and Streams in Javascript
 description: An exploratory article on using Promises, Node.js Streams and Web Streams together in a single function.
-date: 2022-05-20T10:00+09:00
+date: 2022-05-19T08:00+09:00
 ---

 Let's explore this topic in a practical way!
-I want to make a function that allows me to **read a file** and another that allows me to **write a new file**.
-But files can be small or big, text or binary, so we want to allow to read the whole file at once with a promise, or pipe it to another file.
-Our API should look like this:
+I want a function that **read a file** and another that **writes a file**.
+But files can be small or big, text or binary, so we want to allow them to read the whole file at once with a promise, or pipe it to another file in chunks.
+The API should look like:

 ```js
 // demo.js